wlonk/arcadia/rules/starting_the_game.rst

 and it will be good.
 But you, as the Host, do have a particular responsibility here.

+There's a strange phenomenon, I find, where unless and until there are obstacles in their way, the players may not pursue their characters' goals.
+Once they know what forces are arrayed against them, or what other pressing matters vie for their attention, they are more likely to begin the pursuit.
+And so, as the Host, you may wish to start the game with an urgent situation, an inciting incident, a "bang" as it were, that drives the characters to *react*, and interferes with their ability to start pursuing their goals.

+You don't have to start with one perfect incident that will make or break the game.
+You can throw out many possible hooks, as you explore the characters and their daily lives, and see which the players latch on to.
+Perhaps, though, this is a useful way to look at the problem: the players have spent a bunch of time setting up a *status quo*, albeit with tensions and uncertainties, but with a certain amount of established norms.
+It is up to you as the host to start to upset that *status quo* in ways that the players can understand as putting their characters at risk.

+Has a character been hiding in rural solitude from his creditors in London?
+Perhaps a strange man with a staff and a blue jacket has been seen poking around the village.
+Has a character been hoping to receive a proposal from a well-to-do gentleman?
+Perhaps another house in the village is let to a family with three wealthy and beautiful daughters.
+Has a character been treating his vicarage as a sinecure, and neglecting the parishioners?
+Perhaps a group of Methodists or Quakers show up, providing an alternative and populist religious outlet.
+Has a character been struggling to make ends meet, and keep a roof over their aged parents?
+Perhaps the local landholder begins a process of enclosure, denying people access to the common land.

+Some more concrete examples of beginnings:

 An option: "Mr. Reynolds, it is a fine spring day.
 Who are you walking out to visit?"
 "Oh, uh, I think I might see how Miss Fanshaw is today."
 (She is another main character.)
 "Ah, good.
 As you're walking to the